emul8/emul8/doc/source/workflow.rst

 Please note that all of the paths used in the scripts can be either absolute or relative to the Emul8 root directory.

-If you want to use paths relative to the directory where emul8 is run, use the $ORIGIN variable instead.
+If you want to use paths relative to the directory where Emul8 is ran, use the $ORIGIN variable instead.

 Additionally, HTTP URLs can be used to download files over the network - in that case the files will be locally cached.